-- 1. This document provides guidance for colleges on the eligibility for credit funding (and credit claims) for the forthcoming Academic Year (AY) 2024-25. - In AY 2023-24 SFC rebased credit allocations for all colleges.
+- 1. This document provides guidance for colleges on the eligibility for credit funding (and credit claims) for the forthcoming Academic Year (AY) 2025-26. - 2.
+In AY 2023-24, SFC rebased credit allocations for all colleges.
 At that time, we indicated that we would begin to remove some of the crisis-based mitigations we introduced to help colleges and students deal with the immediate and significant impacts of the COVID-19 pandemic.
-As indicated in our funding announcement, there are no material changes to the credit guidance for AY 2024-25.
+As indicated in our final funding announcement, there are no material changes to the credit guidance for AY 2025-26.

-Context for AY 2024-25 to support economic and social recovery
+Context for AY 2025-26 to support economic and social recovery

-- 3. Priorities and flexibility: For AY 2024-25 the overall aim is to allow colleges to continue to adapt to the changing needs of their region and provide learning opportunities to sustain a pipeline of educated and skilled people who will be critical to our economic prosperity, and to upskill/reskill the existing workforce. - 4.
-Disrupted learning and deferred students: We will continue to mitigate the risk of reduced educational attainment and ensure that students whose studies were disrupted in recent AYs can complete their studies, build their skills, and achieve their qualifications.
-We know that colleges want to ensure that these students secure employment opportunities or pursue further studies.
-Our guidance therefore continues to recognise that, in this coming AY, colleges may need to deliver additional learning to those students progressing from school or college courses where their previous study was impacted by safeguarding measures.
-We have provided flexibility within our guidance to fund this additional learning.
-We aim to review with the sector if/how we should continue to recognise disrupted learning from AY 2025-26. - 5.
-Continued provision of full-time places: Although there is always a degree of uncertainty, we expect the level of demand for full-time Further Education (FE) and Higher Education (HE) provision to be similar to AY 2022-23 levels. - 6.
+- 3. Priorities and flexibility: For AY 2025-26 the overall aim is to allow colleges to continue to adapt to the changing needs of their region and provide learning opportunities to sustain a pipeline of educated and skilled people who will be critical to our economic prosperity, and to upskill/reskill the existing workforce. - 4.
+Continued provision of full-time places: Although there is always a degree of uncertainty, we expect the level of demand for full-time Further Education (FE) and Higher Education (HE) provision to be similar to recent years. - 5.
 Re-training and re-skilling: We expect there will continue to be a need across the country for re-training, up-skilling, and re-skilling to equip people for new employment opportunities.
 This includes up-skilling for those school leavers who moved directly into employment in recent years but who may benefit from flexible learning opportunities to improve their skills base and meet the needs of the economy.
-We also expect colleges to make available relevant short courses to enable people to get quickly back into employment. - 7.
-Prioritising senior phase school engagement: We expect colleges to continue to prioritise activity with senior phase school pupils.

-- 8. School pupils outwith senior phase: Colleges should de-prioritise other school/college courses outwith the senior phase.
-Colleges can continue to claim up to 1.5% of their credits for students outwith the senior phase for AY 2024-25.
-We will review this policy for future years in liaison with the sector. - 9.
+We also expect colleges to make available relevant short courses to enable people to get quickly back into employment. - 6.
+Prioritising senior phase school engagement: We expect colleges to continue to prioritise activity with senior phase school pupils. - 7.
+School pupils out with senior phase: Colleges should de-prioritise other school/college courses out with the senior phase.
+Colleges can continue to claim up to 1.5% of their credits for students out with the senior phase for AY 2025-26.
+We will review this policy for future years in liaison with the sector. - 8.
 Credits for full-time students: The normal claim for a full-time (FT) FE course should be 16 credits; with FT HE between 12 and 15 credits.
-There is a need for continued flexibility at this time as colleges continue to address the needs of those students impacted by disrupted learning in recent years.
-Flexibility is also required to support employability needs and pathways to further study at a more advanced level and we recognise that some courses will exceed normal FT credits for legitimate educational reasons.
-SFC will monitor the average claim for FT students over the AY, including additional enrolments supplementing their study. - 10.
-Claims for individual students/programmes will vary but colleges should not exceed an overall average of 17 credits for FT FE students or 15 credits for FT HE students across the FT cohort, including those additional part-time (PT) courses on which these students enrol.
-Overall average credits per FT student in excess of this are likely to be subject to further scrutiny. - 11.
-Colleges can include targeted guidance credits for students, provided that overall average claims do not exceed as the amounts indicated above. - 12.
-SFC has been in liaison with colleges during AY 2023-24 as some work towards the averages indicated above.
+Flexibility is required to support employability needs and pathways to further study at a more advanced level and we recognise that some courses will exceed normal FT credits for legitimate educational reasons.
+SFC will monitor the average claim for FT students over the AY, including additional enrolments supplementing their study.

+- 9. Claims for individual students/programmes will vary but colleges should not exceed an overall average of 17 credits for FT FE students or 15 credits for FT HE students across the FT cohort, including those additional part-time (PT) courses on which these students enrol.
+Overall average credits per FT student in excess of this are likely to be subject to further scrutiny. - 10.
+Colleges can include targeted guidance credits for students, provided that overall average claims do not exceed the amounts indicated above. - 11.
+SFC has been in liaison with colleges as some work towards the averages indicated above.
 It has been noted that in some cases, credits for FT students will be above the amount indicated above, hence the guidance concentrating on an overall average.
 If any colleges continue to have concerns regarding this element of our guidance, they should contact SFC.